-For newbies to life on the ocean waves, a trip through the Mediterranean on one of the new generation of luxurious mega cruise ships could be all it takes for them to join the ranks of the boys who love buoys – as we find out.
+For newbies to life on the ocean waves, a trip through the Mediterranean on one of the new generation of luxurious mega cruise ships could be all it takes for them to join the ranks of the boys who love buoys – as we find out, on the Celebrity Edge.

 We are somewhere between Rome and Naples, ploughing through the Tyrrhenian Sea at a nippy 21.8 knots, though from the comfort of our daybed on the top deck of the ship, cocktails in hand, bright blue skies overhead, we can barely tell we’re moving.

 It’s our first time aboard a mega cruise ship and, to our eyes, the Celebrity Edge looks like the sort of craft the creator of Star Trek had in mind when he envisioned life exploring deep space – all futuristic curves and high tech.

 We’re on our honeymoon, having married in the States the week before, and though I’m generally not one for sitting around, I’m still coming down from all the excitement.
 The same can’t quite be said of my husband Kaiden, who’s never happier than when sprawling on a sun lounger, sipping a Baileys on ice.

 We boarded the ship a couple of hours ago at Civitavecchia, 45 miles north of Rome.
 As Suite Class guests, we were welcomed by our very own – and very amiable – butler, Tania, who talked us through the various dining options and onboard services before leaving us alone to tuck into our complimentary bottle of Perrier-Jouët.